Osmar Molinas

-Osmar de la Cruz Molinas González (/es/, born 3 May 1987) is a Paraguayan football central midfielder who currently plays for Deportivo Capiatá.
+Osmar de la Cruz Molinas González (/es/, born 3 May 1987) is a Paraguayan former football central midfielder.

 Club career

 Molinas started his career in the youth divisions of Olimpia and made his professional debut in 2006.

 International career

 Molinas also has been called to the Under-23 Paraguay national football team in several occasions.

+Post-retirement

+Following his retirement in 2025, Molinas served as a scout for Sol de América and later assumed as sport manager.
+He also serves as a football agent.